RamblingCookieMonster/PSStash/README.md

 This is an quick and dirty implementation based on my environment's configuration, with limited functionality.
 Contributions to improve this would be more than welcome!

-Chances are high that there will be breaking design changes, is just a simple POC.
+Chances are high that there will be breaking design changes, this is just a simple POC.

 ### Examples: